tacocat1234/cr_game_sim/README.md

 modify bot_deck.txt to set bot_deck
 format is
 {cardname} {level}
+random format is
+random {level} for a entirely random deck with level = level random.{type}.{min elixir}-{max elixir} {level}
+type = spell, troop, building

+examples:
+"firecracker 11" is a level 11 firecracker "random.building.3-7 11" is a random building from 3-7 elixir, at level 11
+"random.spell.4-4 200" is a random spell with 4 elxir, at level 200
+"random 13" randomizes the entire deck according to an algorithim, where every card is level 13

 recommended bot_deck.txt levels is 13 comapred to your 11, becuase bot is stupid.